 Carl Anderson, Supreme Knight, Knights of Columbus

 In a nutshell, Community Organizing is a method for people to join together to gain power for the attainment of mutual goals in their neighborhood, city, etc. This sounds like a wonderful idea.
-Unfortunately, most community organizers hold to a political ideology that is considerably "left of center."
-Of course we are required as Christians to give what we can, in our time, talent and treasure, to help others.
-How we give, or how much we give, has always been and should always be, between us and God.
-If we sin, it is our personal sin.
-If, as many would require, we are forced through "redistribution of income" to share a greater portion of our goods, then we would be robbed of our gift-giving ability.
+Unfortunately, most community organizers hold to a "progressive" political ideology that is considerably "left of center", and have brought their politics into the church.

-The failure of our leaders to uphold laws of commonsense and respect, freedom and democracy have led to the decline of our nation in many ways.
-We feel that the American leaders of the Catholic Church (bishops, cardinals, and priests) have been assaulted (and in some cases co-opted) by politicians and secularists, and have compromised on many issues that have negatively affected our Church and our Country.
-When Catholic institutions, or politicians who claim to be Catholic, openly embrace positions contrary to the Church"s teachings millions are left confused as to what the truth is.
+We believe that the American leaders of the Catholic Church (bishops, cardinals, and priests) have been assaulted (and in some cases co-opted) by politicians and secularists, and have compromised on many issues that have negatively affected our Church and our Country.
+When Catholic institutions, or politicians who claim to be Catholic, openly embrace positions contrary to the Church's teachings millions are left confused as to what the truth is.
 The Catholic Church must hold to the Truth.
 The Truth must be found and told.
 We will strive to attain the Truth to our dying breath.
-We will be supportive of our Church and Her hierarchy, and we will pray for Her, for God"s guidance to those on both sides of this issue, and for our country.
+We will be supportive of our Church and Her hierarchy, and we will pray for Her, for God's guidance to those on both sides of this issue, and for our country.
 Please join us in prayer and in taking a stand on this issue.

 We believe it is not only our right to bring up our concerns, but also our duty per the Code of Canon Law.